Contact Us for a Free Consultation (213) 542-0979

 Danger to the Public and Criminal History

-Other examples of when they might go outside the presumptive bail is if someone is particularly dangerous.
-They have a particular bad record.
+Other examples of when they might go outside the presumptive bail are if someone is particularly dangerous or has a terrible record.

 They are a danger to the public.
-They are a danger to leave the country, for example, if they don't have a passport and they've got a bunch of failures to appear.
+If they don't have a passport and fail to appear often, they may leave the country.

-Then, the prosecutors could mount the argument for what's called a bail deviation, which basically means even though normally for example, the bail would be $50,000.00 for this case, we want the bail to be $250,000.00.
+Then, the prosecutors could mount the argument for what's called a bail deviation, which basically means that even though, for example, the bail would normally be $50,000.00, we want the bail to be $250,000.00 in this case.

-Their argument is that they think this particular person is a danger to the community, is a flight risk, whatever argument they want to mount and then the judge will decide.
+They argue that they think this particular person is a danger to the community, a flight risk, or whatever argument they want to mount, and then the judge will decide.

 Bail Argument by a Criminal Defense Lawyer

-And of course, the defense gets to argue.
-On the flip side of that, when you're talking about bail in Los Angeles county, we're going to look at the defense argument that says, that bail is too high.
+And, of course, the defense gets to argue.
+On the flip side, when you're talking about bail in Los Angeles County, we're going to look at the defense argument that says that bail is too high.

-That bail is not a fair bail.
-That bail is not a reasonable bail, and the defense can mount an argument their client has:
+That bail is not fair.
+That bail is not reasonable, and the defense can mount an argument their client has:

 • no criminal record,